henniferkay/leaflet-challenge/README.md

 ## Methods
 The USGS updates data on earthquakes around the world every 5 minutes and provides them in JSON format on their [website](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).
 The "All Earthquakes from the Past 7 Days" dataset was selected from this webpage.

 The JavaScript program (`logic.js` within `static/js`) shows how the data were imported and visualized.
 We pulled the data by making an API call to USGS's GeoJSON via JavaScript's D3 library.
-With the imported data, we created a map plotting all the earthquake data points using Leaflet.
+We then created a map plotting all the earthquake data points using Leaflet.

 There were specific objectives for this map assignment: